-These examples are a tip of the icebeg when it comes to what can be done for healthcare organizations with blockchain.
+These examples are the tip of the iceberg regarding what can be done for healthcare organizations with blockchain.
 Blockchain is among the most exciting trends in healthcare organizations.

 Telemedicine is becoming a popular alternative to doctor office visits for underinsured patients.
-Telemedicine will not reach its full potential until laws are enacted that allow doctors to receive equal pay for virtual consultations.
+Telemedicine will not reach its full potential until laws allow doctors to receive equal pay for virtual consultations.